the-collab-lab/career-lab-Q1-2022/session-docs/watch-mentors-interview.md

 # Job fit

-[NAME] will interview [NAME] in a mock job fit interview.
+Andrew Hedges will interview Stacie Taylor in a mock job fit interview.

 # Technical

-[NAME] will interview [NAME] in a mock technical interview, spending most of the time reviewing her take home assignment.
+Luis Augusto will interview Jennifer Batara in a mock technical interview, spending most of the time reviewing her take home assignment.